 The learning curve of Golang is extremely low.
 It’s said that it takes only two evenings of practice to get started with this programming language.
 If you already have experience developing in any popular programming language, then you don’t have to learn tons of new things to start practicing Golang.
 If you do have questions, you can find the full documentation here.

 Since the Go programming language is simple, you won’t find popular features like inheritance; there’s only composition.
 There are also no numerations, only groups of constants.
 Additionally, Golang doesn’t support overloaded functions.
 For containers, there’s only slice arrays and named lists (maps).
 There are no exceptions, but Go provides an opportunity to return multiple values that contain the error objects.
 There are also no compilation warnings, only errors.
 Memory can be managed via the garbage collector or manually, using the unsafe package.

-There is an encryption standard in Golang, compliance which is ensured by formatting utilities, of which gofmt is the most popular.
+There is an encryption standard in Golang, compliance with which is ensured by formatting utilities, of which gofmt is the most popular.
 The IDE launches the formatting utility each time a file is saved, which means you don’t have to worry about the code style.

 In Golang, there is native support for marshaling structures into JSON, BSON, and protocol buffer formats, which means you don’t have to create your own parsing functions.
 Also, in Go, copy-paste looks really unnatural because almost everything you need is present out of the box and almost 95% of the necessary functions you can implement directly from GitHub.

 To evaluate the performance of microservices based on each programming language we chose, we tested the following things:

 - Speed of work with database and routing processing

 The results of these tests show the differences in developing microservices using C#, Java, and Golang.
 Let’s compare them to define the most suitable programming language for our solution.